The moment we’ve all been waiting for is almost here – the Strictly Come Dancing final!

-The Strictly Come Dancing songs and dances have been revealed for Week Six, and it’s all happening this weekend.
+The Strictly Come Dancing songs and dances have been revealed for the final and the contestants will be performing not one, but three routines.

 What time is Strictly Come Dancing on?